MKLoRa/MKLW003-Android/README.md

 ## 3. Special instructions

 > 1. AndroidManifest.xml of SDK has declared to access SD card and get Bluetooth permissions.
-> 2. The SDK comes with logging, and if you want to view the log in the SD card, please to use "LogModule".
+> 2. The SDK comes with logging, and if you want to view the log in the SD card, please to use "XLog".
 The log path is : root directory of SD card/LW003/LW003.txt.
 It only records the log of the day and the day before.